hamishll/hamishl/_books/bp-ta.md

 3. Associate each Blue Prism role with each AD Security Group
  - eg: Devs, Testers, Release Managers, Controllers

+## Questions:

- - what happen with rr outside of active directory
+ - **what happen with rr outside of active directory --> can't connect unless provide /user or /sso?**
- - active directory provide data or communication encryption? by default?
+ - active directory provide data or communication encryption? by default? **Yes**
- - domain controller and forest AD = rr will be able to connect ? -> yes but not authenticate
+ - **domain controller and forest AD, will RR be able to connect ? -> yes but not authenticate**

 # SSO
  - what happen to communications when using sso  --> Encrypted?
- - what give to Blue Prism when using sso?
+ - what give to Blue Prism when using sso? **/sso**

 # ---------------------------------------------------------------------------